lvgl/lvgl/README.md

 **Feature Rich**<br>
 It has all the features to create modern and beautiful GUIs: 30+ built-in widgets, a powerful style system, web inspired layout managers, and a typography system supporting many languages.
 To integrate LVGL into your platform, all you need is at least 32kB RAM and 128 kB Flash, a C compiler, a frame buffer, and at least an 1/10 screen sized buffer for rendering.

-**UI Editor**<br>
-SquareLine Studio is a professional yet affordable drag and drop UI editor for LVGL.
-It runs on Windows, Linux and MacOS too and you can try it out even without registering to the website.

 **Services**<br>
 Our team is ready to help you with graphics design, UI implementation and consulting services.
 Contact us if you need some support during the development of your next GUI project.